 You might not like to use a cross-border eCommerce platform to run a head-market normally, as in a way you need a very strong reason to continue sharing profit to a .com solution moving forward.
 However, for Longtail markets, it’s a different story.
 You need a real cross-border eCommerce website that can offer cost-efficiency.
-For example, it can offer you multi-currency, multi catalog, shared-risk model, etc. So from the table, as shown below, there are three key elements you should look into and compare when you select a longtail market cross-border eCommerce solution, instead of being for the head market one.
+For example, it can offer you multi-currency, multi-catalog, shared-risk models, etc. So from the table, as shown below, there are three key elements you should look into and compare when you select a longtail market cross-border eCommerce solution, instead of being for the head market one.

 1. No Website Building Fees, plus Commission-based Model